-A day on which banks in Luxembourg are open for business (excluding 24 December) unless otherwise defined in an Appendix.
+A day on which banks in Luxembourg are open

+for business (excluding 24 December) unless

+otherwise defined in an Appendix.

-Any class of Shares of any Sub-Fund issued by the Fund each as described in section 2"The Shares" of the General Information part of the Prospectus, in the relevant Sub-Fund's appendix and in the Articles of Incorporation.
+Class(es) Any class of Shares of any Sub-Fund issued by

+the Fund each as described in section 2"The Shares" of the General Information part of the Prospectus, in the relevant Sub-Fund's appendix and in the Articles of Incorporation.
-In respect of any Class of Shares, the currency in

-which Shares are issued.
+Class Currency In respect of any Class of Shares, the currency in which Shares are issued.

-The natural persons who exercise control over an entity.
+Controlling PersonThe natural persons who exercise control over an entity.
 In the case of a trust, the settlor(s), the trustee(s), the protector(s) (if any), the beneficiary(ies) or class(es) of beneficiaries, and any other natural person(s) exercising ultimate effective control over the trust, and in the case of a legal arrangement other than a trust, such term means persons in equivalent or similar positions.
-"Controlling Person" The term interpreted in a manner consistent with the Financial Action Task Force Recommendations.
+The term "Controlling Person" must be interpreted in a manner consistent with the Financial Action Task Force Recommendations.